Advanced Personal Alarms for the 21st Century

 Unlike most products designed for medical pendants, people are restricted to the confines of their homes.
 GPSOS gives back freedom.
-“Freedom to live life to the fullest, at home, at work, shopping, being active or on holiday, anywhere the wearer is where there is mobile or wifi service, GPSOS is with you every step of the way,” Scott Lee says.
+“Freedom to live life to the fullest, at home, at work, shopping, being active or on holiday, anywhere the wearer is where there is mobile service, GPSOS is with you every step of the way,” Scott Lee says.

 Knowing a product is only as good as the backup service.
 GPSOS operates a 24/7 Whanganui-based monitoring centre dedicated to providing the level of care that New Zealander’s at every stage of their life deserve, to be connected and protected.